Building Effective Teams: Design for Success

 5-week virtual workshop

-This course is designed to equip leaders and team members with a conceptual framework and practical tools to systematically design and improve collaboration with intention and purpose.
+This course was developed to equip leaders and team members with a conceptual framework and practical tools to systematically design and improve collaboration with intention and purpose.
 Participants will confront and reexamine their assumptions about teams, team leadership and team effectiveness.
-They will re-design their most pressing collaborative work, guided by two expert facilitators.
+They will re-design their most pressing collaborative work, guided by expert facilitators.